-I have only come across two other train services in Europe that doesn’t allow any size dog, the two seasonal weekly trains operated by Thalys, the Thalys Sun and Thalys Snow.
-While pets are allowed on other Thalys trains, they are excluded from these two specific routes.
+I have only come across two other train services in Europe that doesn’t allow any size dog, the two seasonal weekly trains previously operated by Thalys, now by Eurostar, the Eurostar Sun and Eurostar Snow.
+(The other Thalys services, now operated by Eurostar, are pet-friendly.)

 It always pays to check the pet rules in advance!

 Which Trains in Europe Don’t Allow Large Dogs?

 The second consideration is that while most other trains in Europe allow dogs, there are some countries where only smaller dogs (who can travel in a pet carrier) are allowed on trains, with larger dogs not allowed.

 This is unfortunate, especially considering that the train is a excellent option for owners of larger dogs whose pets are too large to travel in plane cabins, unlike many of these smaller pets.
 I am aware of at least four countries where this applies, although there are some exceptions.